dmeim/ilovemypretty.com/public/feelings/joyful/message.md

 True joy is that deep, abiding gladness that comes from knowing you are loved and cherished.
-Let this joy overflow from you and touch everyone around you.
+Let His joy overflow from you and touch everyone around you.